Calabritto: Geography

-Calabritto is a small town surrounded by the Picentini mountains in the west and crossed by Sele river in its eastern side.
+Calabritto is a small town surrounded by the Picentini mountains in the west and crossed by Sele river in its eastern side, and a stream called the Zagarone.
 It is linked with a mountain road to the ski resort and village of Laceno.

-It borders with the municipalities of Acerno (SA), Bagnoli Irpino, Caposele, Lioni, Senerchia and Valva (SA).
+It is considered part of the upper Sele valley.
+It borders the municipalities of Acerno (SA), Bagnoli Irpino, Caposele, Lioni, Senerchia and Valva (SA).
+It sits 460 meters above sea level on the slopes of Mount Altillo at the eastern end of the Picentini mountains.
+There are many springs, some of which feed into the Asis Aqueduct, which provides water for 155 municipalities in the province of Salerno.
 The only civil parish (frazione) of the municipality is Quaglietta, autonomous municipality merged into Calabritto in 1928.
+Quaglietta means "little quail."

+Calabritto is the municipality in Campania with the largest number of waterfalls.
+It is surrounded by at least 14, and they are formed by various streams and rivers, including the Ponticchio, Vallone del Lupolo, Vado Carpino, Rivezzuolo, and Zagarone.
+Calabritto boasts Rivezzuolo, the highest waterfall in the province of Avellino, 80 meters high.